 Please don’t view your customers as enemies.
 Even if they’re difficult, you should view them as potential ambassadors for your brand.
 Be Nordstrom.
 Provide the kind of great customer service to unhappy customers that will turn the situation around and make them raving fans. “

 My friend was faced with two conflicting pieces of advice, both valid.
 Of course, I think one is better than the other, but it’s up to her to decide what aligns with who she is and what she wants her business to be about.

 When asking for advice, consider these 3 factors before accepting it blindly

 1. Have they achieved success in this area in the past?

 In the above example, the phrase, “I never made any money with this project” immediately raised an eyebrow for me.
 (You know what I’m sayin’?)

 I once received some very harsh criticism about some ideas I had for my business.
 She felt strongly I should do it the way she’s approaching things.
-But — there’s no gentle way to say this — her approach wasn’t working for her, she was really struggling with her business.
+But―there’s no gentle way to say this―her approach wasn’t working for her, she was really struggling with her business.
 She was armed with just enough information from books and courses to be dangerous.
-I’m not saying the advice wasn’t valid, but when somebody tells you there’s one secret formula for anything — and most especially if they haven’t implemented that formula and achieved massive success — it’s (pardon my French) bullshit.
+I’m not saying the advice wasn’t valid, but when somebody tells you there’s one secret formula for anything―and most especially if they haven’t implemented that formula and achieved massive success themselves―it’s probably bullshit.

 It is always wiser to get advice from people who have already achieved what you want to achieve.
 And even then, stay true to yourself.

-I witness this one a lot, too, it’s the other side of the coin: “I appreciate your feedback, but I really like this logo/website/about page copy/etc. I created for myself so I’m going to keep it the way it is.”
+I witness this one a lot, too, it’s the other side of the coin: “I appreciate your feedback, but I really like it the way it is so I’m going to keep it that way.”